 - Pelvic and pelvic transvaginal imaging

-- Small parts (breast, thyroid, scrotum) imaging
+- Small parts (thyroid, scrotum) imaging

 - Vascular imaging Carotids and Venous Doppler